Yoshiitaka/Yoshiitaka/README.md

 * I have experience in the stage at JAWS-UG Chiba branch.
 * Introduced a function using AppSync + DynamoDB

-## ③: Support engineer, DB Support Team, AWS Japan, Tokyo
+## ③: Support Engineer, DB Support Team, AWS Japan, Tokyo
 * Amazon RDS / Aurora support operations

 # 🎓 Bachelor of Engineering Kogakuin University